-- submission to and authorization to proceed with clinical trials by the FDA under investigational new drug applications ("INDs"), and clinical trial applications ("CTAs") to applicable authorities outside of the United States for our product candidates to commence planned clinical trials or future clinical trials; - successful completion of nonclinical studies, including toxicology studies, pharmacological, and biodistribution studies, as conducted, where applicable, under the FDA's good laboratory practices regulations, or similar foreign standards ("GLP"); - successful site activation for, enrollment in, and completion of clinical trials, including the ability of our CROs to successfully conduct such trials within our planned budget and timing parameters without materially adversely impacting our trials, and our ability to successfully oversee CRO activities;
+- submission to and authorization to proceed with clinical trials by the FDA under investigational new drug applications ("INDs"), and clinical trial applications ("CTAs") to applicable authorities outside of the United States for our product candidates to commence planned clinical trials or future clinical trials; - successful completion of nonclinical studies, including toxicology studies, pharmacological, and biodistribution studies, as conducted, where applicable, under the FDA's good laboratory practices regulations, or similar foreign standards ("GLP");

-- positive data from our clinical programs, including post-marketing trials and those intended to satisfy regulatory commitments or for label expansion, with sufficient quality to support an acceptable risk-benefit profile of our products and product candidates for the targeted indications in the intended populations to the satisfaction of the applicable regulatory authorities; - timely receipt, if at all, of approvals from applicable regulatory authorities and maintenance of any such approvals; - as applicable, acceptance of pediatric study plans by regulatory authorities, and the follow through of any pediatric study commitments, such as development of pediatric formulations, if required; - establishment and maintenance of arrangements with third party manufacturers, as applicable, for continued clinical supply and commercial manufacturing; - successful development of our manufacturing processes and transfer to third party CDMO facilities to support our development and commercialization activities in a manner compliant with all regulatory requirements; - successful manufacture of sufficient supply of our product candidates within approved specifications for purity, efficacy and cGMP requirements from our facility and from our CDMOs or other sole-source manufacturers in order to meet clinical or commercial demand, as applicable, for ourselves and for our partners; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - timely and successful commercial launch of our product candidates; - adoption of our products, if and when approved, by patients, patient-advocates, the medical community and third party payors; - effective competition with other therapies; - establishment and maintenance of adequate healthcare coverage and reimbursement; - enforcement and defense of intellectual property rights and claims; - continued compliance with any post-marketing requirements imposed by regulatory authorities, including any required post-marketing clinical trial commitments or REMS or similar risk management measures; and - maintenance of a continued acceptable safety profile of our product candidates following approval.
+- successful site activation for, enrollment in, and completion of clinical trials, including the ability of our CROs to successfully conduct such trials within our planned budget and timing parameters without materially adversely impacting our trials, and our ability to successfully oversee CRO activities; - positive data from our clinical programs, including post-marketing trials and those intended to satisfy regulatory commitments or for label expansion, with sufficient quality to support an acceptable risk-benefit profile of our products and product candidates for the targeted indications in the intended populations to the satisfaction of the applicable regulatory authorities; - timely receipt, if at all, of approvals from applicable regulatory authorities and maintenance of any such approvals; - as applicable, acceptance of pediatric study plans by regulatory authorities, and the follow through of any pediatric study commitments, such as development of pediatric formulations, if required; - establishment and maintenance of arrangements with third party manufacturers, as applicable, for continued clinical supply and commercial manufacturing; - successful development of our manufacturing processes and transfer to third party CDMO facilities to support our development and commercialization activities in a manner compliant with all regulatory requirements; - successful manufacture of sufficient supply of our product candidates within approved specifications for purity, efficacy and cGMP requirements from our facility and from our CDMOs or other sole-source manufacturers in order to meet clinical or commercial demand, as applicable, for ourselves and for our partners; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - timely and successful commercial launch of our product candidates, if approved; - adoption of our products, if and when approved, by patients, patient-advocates, the medical community and third party payors; - effective competition with other therapies; - establishment and maintenance of adequate healthcare coverage and reimbursement; - enforcement and defense of intellectual property rights and claims; - continued compliance with any post-marketing requirements imposed by regulatory authorities, including any required post-marketing clinical trial commitments or REMS or similar risk management measures; and - maintenance of a continued acceptable safety profile of our product candidates following approval.

 If we do not accomplish one or more of these factors in a timely manner or at all we could experience significant delays in, or an inability to, timely or successfully commercialize our product candidates.
 Failure to generate sufficient revenue from the commercialization of our current and future products, whether as a result of failing to obtain regulatory approvals or unsuccessfully commercializing such products would harm our ability to continue our operations.
 In such an instance, we may need to seek capital elsewhere.
-See "Risk Factors - Risks Related to Our Financial Position and Capital Needs - We will require substantial additional financing, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, will force us to delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or other operations or commercialization efforts" and "Risk Factors - Risks Related to Our Financial Position and Capital Needs - Raising additional capital may cause dilution to our shareholders, restrict our operations or require us to relinquish rights to our technologies or product candidates or products."
+See "Risk Factors - Risks Related to Our Financial Position and Capital Needs - To further our operational plans, we may require substantial additional financing, which we may not be able to obtain when needed or on acceptable term" and "Risk Factors - Risks Related to Our Financial Position and Capital Needs - Raising additional capital may cause dilution to our shareholders, restrict our operations or require us to relinquish rights to our technologies or product candidates or products."